60dimension/IELTS-Vocabularies/Vocabulary02.md

 Landlords can charge a returnable deposit.

-These pearls had a fine luster.
+These pearls had a fine lustre.

 Migrant birds shelter in the reeds.